Xfarya/CV/README.md

 **Sr Monitoring and Evaluation Officer** | **Bahar NGO** | (Erbil, Iraq)
 (2017-2018)
  An NGO delivering medical aid to the North-eastern parts of Syria

- Lead a small team
+ Lead a small team of Syrian refugees during the build-up of one of their offices in Iraq (the organisation is headquartered in Gazientep, Turkey).
+One of the many challenges of working in this context was delivery of services, such as to areas like Makhmour, which required clear and concise direction in order to be successfully executed.
+Again, I really enjoyed having to communicate with many different actors in order to figure out the best possible way to achieve our common goals, and we managed to begin collecting data on protection and recreational services we could provide to women and children in this area.

  Carried out and collected on-the-ground data, produced localised reports
 <!-- - Any experience relevent to software development -->

 **Cultural Mediator** | **Save the Children** | (Kos, Greece)
 (2016-2017)
-Responsible for mediating relations between 40 undocumented minors and a team of NGO staff
+An INGO delivering humanitarian aid services to children.

+Responsible for mediating relations between 40 undocumented minors and a team of NGO staff.
+This was a very challenging environment, but one where I enjoyed the fast pace and unpredictable nature of the work.
+One of the biggest challenges faced here was of improving relations between staff and minors, which I helepd to improve through delivering cultural workshops, as well as facilitating meetings between staff and beneficiaries.
+These efforts came to a fore during the 2017 Kos earthquake, as none of us were really prepared for this, working in makeshift camps on the streets really solidified our sense of solidarity and community!

 <!-- - Any experience relevent to software development
  -->